Compare Aspiration’s accounts

-Bottom lineAspiration’s commitment to values-based investment makes it a great choice for anyone comfortable with digital banking and looking to manage their money in a socially and environmentally conscious way.
+Bottom lineAspiration’s commitment to values-based investment makes it a great choice for anyone looking to manage their money in a socially and environmentally conscious way.
 But if the limited account and investment options aren’t for you, shop around to find a bank that better suits your needs.

 Frequently asked questions

 A digital account that prioritizes your access to your money and is light on fees.

 An app that gives you up to 5 prepaid debit cards for kids but costs $5.99 per month after your free trial.